Saplings-Projects/1M_sub/.github/pull_request_template.md

 # Description

-A short descripton of the changes this pull request brings.
+A short description of the changes this pull request brings.

 ## Related issue(s)